 AAS working areas and infrastructures

-Since its inception, AAS has implemented a numerous projects to alleviate poverty and to ensure the food security among the resource poor and small farmers of Bangladesh .
+Since its inception, AAS has implemented a numerous projects to alleviate poverty and to ensure the food security among the resource poor and small farmers of Bangladesh.
 Thus AAS has been implementing its project activities at about 642 villages in more than 211 unions under more than 75 upazilas of 25 working districts with about 100 partner NGOs under three working zones (Northeast, Northwest and Southwest) of the country during last 5 years.
 Since inception, AAS has been established offices and relevant infrastructures (Training centers, IT centre, fish hatchery etc) in the three working zones to implement its project activities at the grassroots levels.
-Working areas of AAS and involved PNGOs are provided below:
+Working areas of AAS and involved PNGOs are provided in Annex.
+I.

 AAS Partner NGOs/CBOs Network